PandeySudeep/An-Experiment-with-two-Generative-Models---Naive-Bayes-and-Latent-Dirichlet-Allocation/README.md

 # Four KNOWN classes (supervised Naive Bayes) and four LATENT topics (topic modeling-LDA) - experiment of intuition.

 ## Overview
-In this experiment I put together four categories of news articles - 'soccer', 'Americal footbal', 'cricket' and 'basketball'.
+In this experiment I put together four categories of news articles - 'soccer', 'American footbal', 'cricket' and 'basketball'.
 With Naive Bayes, I wrote a classifier that when applied to test data sets (10 articles for each classes), generates following result:

 ### Percentage of correctly classified test samples:
 <p><img src="Capture.PNG" title=" Naive Bayes Classification Result" alt="NBResult"></a></p>